TropicalBastos/invertimg/README.md

 `sudo invertimg plane.jpg invertedplane.jpg`

-Feel free to contribute to add anymore features to this otherwise one-dimensional program!
+Fork away and contribute to add anymore features to this otherwise single utility program!